avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ---

 ## Supply
 - Supply is capped at 2.5 billion KCoins (2.5 trillion KCents) with the following caveat.
-1000 KCents art minted for each new user signup and awarded for that user after the initial 140M users.
+1000 KCents are minted for each new user signup and awarded for that user after the initial 140M users.
+This amounts to perpetual minting of 100 Karma coins for 1 million new users.

 ## Pre-minting Allocations
 - 80% of the supply (2B KCoins) are minted by the protocol post genesis.